Estimate Time5 min

 Key takeaways

-Moore believes that bonds in the second half of 2024 present a unique and appealing opportunity for investors who have been sitting in money market funds or short-term CDs to not only lock in longer-term coupon income and seek potential capital appreciation, but also to reduce risk in their portfolios.
-While yields on cash-like assets such as CDs and money markets have risen to roughly 5% since the Fed began raising short-term interest rates in 2022, those yields are likely to move lower in the second half of 2024 and to stay lower than they have been over the past 2 years.
+Plage believes that bonds in 2025 present a unique and appealing opportunity for investors who have been sitting in money market funds or short-term CDs to not only lock in longer-term coupon income and seek potential capital appreciation, but also to reduce risk in their portfolios.
+While yields on CDs and money markets rose to roughly 5% after the Fed began raising short-term interest rates in 2022, those yields are likely to continue to move lower in 2025 and to stay lower than they had been.
+That raises the risk that investors who need a certain level of income from their portfolios won’t get it if they stay in cash.

 Investing in a bond mutual fund or ETF

 Buying shares of a bond mutual fund or ETF is an easy way to add a bond position.
-Bond funds hold a wide range of individual bonds, which makes them an easy way to diversify your holdings even with a small investment.
+Bond funds hold a wide range of individual bonds, which makes them an efficient way to diversify your holdings even with a small investment.

 Here's more about the difference between investing in bond mutual funds or ETFs and individual bonds.